 ADFS is a standards-based service that allows the secure sharing of identity information between trusted business partners.
-It's also a giant pain in the butt.
 This guide will hopefully give people information on how to successfully authenticate users into Bridge using ADFS as the SAML Identity Provider (IdP).

 The first thing to do to set up SAML with ADFS is to generate the necessary Service Provider (SP) metadata in Bridge.